ern2150/FVCR/broadcast-stats.md

 [archive](broadcast-2023.md#bonus-clips)
 Latest Date | Cam / Video / Audio | Stuff
 -- | -- | --
+11/09/2024 | VCR | ESCAPE with Herb Johnson
-10/24/2024 | VCR | Dirty Tennis [with Larry Bud Melman Couch Potato workout preview at end] 10/24/2024 | VCR | Mega-man clamshell tape, all the trailers ever, and then ep 1 (save other eps for later) 10/24/2024 | VCR | [Commercials during "The Big Fisherman" on STL channel 11]
+11/09/2024 | VCR | (shoutout to Circa Records, VCR BYEs the first tape lol, mixtape in the meantime) 10/24/2024 | VCR | Dirty Tennis [with Larry Bud Melman Couch Potato workout preview at end] 10/24/2024 | VCR | Mega-man clamshell tape, all the trailers ever, and then ep 1 (save other eps for later) 10/24/2024 | VCR | [Commercials during "The Big Fisherman" on STL channel 11]